jerrykrinock/ScriptView/ReadMe.markdown

 ### License

 This is all public domain.
-Have fun.
+Contact me if you really need a license.